-Otari-Wilton's Bush is also hosting seed bank workshops for volunteers who assist with seed cleaning and packaging, and will house a duplicate storage facility for some seeds from the seed bank.
+Otari-Wilton's Bush is also hosting seed bank workshops for volunteers who assist with seed cleaning and packaging, and will house a duplicate storage facility for some seeds from the seed bank

 We improved our network of walking and mountain bike tracks.
-We worked with the Capital BMX club to complete stage 1 of a BMX facility next to Ian Galloway Park, and constructed a new grade 2 bike trail at Karori Park.
-To promote the capital as a key mountain biking destination, and highlight the main reserves where this activity is popular, we made a series of five mountain biking videos which you can check out on our council website here: http://wellington.govt.nz/recreation/enjoy-the-outdoors/mountain-biking.
+We worked with the Capital BMX Club to complete stage 1 of a BMX facility next to lan Galloway Park, and constructed a new grade 2 bike trail at Karori Park.
+To promote the capital as a key mountain biking destination, and highlight the main reserves where this activity is popular, we made a series of five Mountain Biking Videos http://wellington.govt.nz/recreation/enjoy-the-outdoors/mountain-biking.

 We carried out further work to upgrade our Town Belt including work on various trails and signage on Mt Victoria/Matairangi Town Belt and the Town Belt entrance from Hanson Street.
-We also played an integral role in the passing of the Wellington Town Belt Legislation 2016, which gives us responsibility to manage the Town Belt as a public recreation ground for the people of Wellington.
+We also played an integral role in the passing of the Wellington Town Belt Legislation 2016 which gives us responsibility to manage the Town Belt as a public recreation ground for the people of Wellington.
 Our most popular walkways are now included in a new brochure, Wellington Walks, which has proven very popular with over 30,000 copies distributed.

-Our residents' perception that the natural environment is appropriately managed and protected has marginally improved since last year.
+Our residents' perceptions that the natural environment is appropriately managed and protected has marginally improved since last year.

-MEASURE 2015/16 ACTUAL PERFORMANCE 2015/16 TARGET Residents perception that the N/A natural environment is appropriately managed and ral environment is opriately managed and 2014/15 PERFORMANCE protected 78%
+Measure 2015/16 Actual Performance 2015/16 Target Residents perception that the natural environment is 79% N/A appropriately managed and 2014/15 Performance protected 78%